donejs/donejs/docs/guides/place-my-order.md

 |   |   ├── test.js
 ```

+We also need to specify that the restaurant list can be filtered to restaurants in a queried city and state by updating `src/models/restaurants.js`:

+@sourceref ../../guides/place-my-order/steps/create-test/restaurants_model.js
+@highlight 15-16

+Above we use 'set.props.dotNotation' since our queries for these nested properties will be in the MongoDB-style 'dot notation' format required by the backend.

 ### Test the connection

 To test the connection you can run the following in the browser console.
 You can access the browser console by right clicking in the browser and selecting **Inspect**.
 Then switch to the **Console** tab if not already there.
 Test the connection with: